Morcibop/Ascension/README.md

 # F.A.Q

 Q: Can you get banned for using this app?

 A: No, Ascension is a standalone application that doesn't interact with Genshin Impacts' files in any way.

 Q: How can I keep the application over my game for easier use?

 A: Pressing F5 makes the application be Always On Top.
 In order for this to work, the game needs to be run in Borderless Window.
 [Here](http://github.com) you can find two ways to make the game Borderless.

-Q:

 # To-Do List